The music festivals scene in Europe is massive, to say the least.

 If you’ve never been to The Proms before, the summer-long music festival has nothing to do with the proms of your high-school youth, but with the idea of holding classical music concerts — called promenade concerts — against the informal setting of London’s many pleasure gardens.
 The first Prom kicked off 10 August 1895 in the Queen’s Hall in Langham Place, helmed by impresario Robert Newman, and conducted by Sir Henry Wood, whose name would go on to become the official name of the festival: Henry Wood Promenade Concerts

-Nothing has been announced thus far regarding the 124th edition of The Proms—scheduled for 13 July through 8 September — but you can subscribe to the festival newsletter to learn when ticket sales begin in May.
+The programme for the 124th edition of The Proms—scheduled for 13 July through 8 September—will be announced 19 April.
+Meanwhile, you can subscribe to the festival newsletter to learn when ticket sales begin in May.
 And you’ll definitely want to subscribe, if only so you’ll be ready to buy your tickets to Last Night of the Proms and Proms in the Park, the big sendoffs for The Proms that are all about Britishness.

 Madrid – Mad Cool Festival: Madrid’s Mad Cool Festival is celebrating its third anniversary 12 through 14 July in its new home, the Mad Cool Espacio in the capital city’s Valdebas-IFEMA neighborhood.